The NC Medicaid System is Broken: FIX IT!!

 In essence, those with Medicaid should receive the same care as those on Blue Cross (not saying Blue Cross in the bee’s knees).

-Posted on December 18, 2012, in Affordable Care Act, DHHS, Medicaid, Medicaid Expansion, Medicaid Funds, Medicaid Reimbursement, North Carolina, Obamacare and tagged American Journal of Public Health, Insurance, Medicaid, North Carolina, Obama, Obamacare, Patient Protection and Affordable Care Act, United States.
+Posted on December 18, 2012, in Affordable Care Act, Medicaid, Medicaid Expansion, Medicaid Funds, Medicaid Reimbursement, NC DHHS, North Carolina, Obamacare and tagged American Journal of Public Health, Insurance, Medicaid, North Carolina, Obama, Obamacare, Patient Protection and Affordable Care Act, United States.
 Bookmark the permalink.
 2 Comments.